byunghyun23/object-detection/README.md

-# Object Detection with Faster R-CNN
+# Object Detection Using Faster R-CNN

 ## Introduction
 This is a Torchvision implementation for Object Detection.